keras-team/keras/docs/templates/getting-started/functional-api-guide.md

 conv = Conv2D(16, (3, 3), padding='same')
 conved_a = conv(a)

-# only one input so far, the following will work:
+# Only one input so far, the following will work:
 assert conv.input_shape == (None, 3, 32, 32)

 conved_b = conv(b)